- Checklist for Outpatient Therapy Discharges

 Action Steps: Medicare is an insurance program; it only pays for care that has been provided, it does not pay for care that should have been provided.
 In other words, once your care is discontinued, it will be essentially impossible to remedy the problem with a Medicare appeal.
 So the first step is to keep the care in place.
 The best way to keep therapy in place is by understanding the rules about when Medicare should cover therapy and enlisting the assistance of your physician.

 There are many reasons why a therapist might discharge you.
-However, the following three are the most common:
+However, the following two are the most common:

 - The expiration of physician orders;

-- The therapist no longer believes the therapy meets Medicare’s coverage criteria; or
+- The therapist no longer believes the therapy meets Medicare’s coverage criteria.

 Often these discharges are inappropriate, done too early, and may endanger your long term health or limit your independence.
 If you understand the law and advocate for yourself you may be able to keep your medically reasonable and necessary care in place.